I Should Be Alive

 The studio has Whitfield, this British guy on-hand for narration on a few of their different shows.
 He records for our show as one of the first stages of production on an episode, which is kind of weird, but it would always end up working as an outline and guide for the episode.
 When he recorded that particular narration we weren’t planning on having a subject for the episode—it was just going to be a general history episode about deadly living conditions in lumber mills and some of the worse accidents.
 So that’s what he talked about, nineteenth century life in Seattle and other towns.
 I think at some point there was an episode planned about the history of the wharf and dockworkers, it was going to be a theme, but after this episode’s heroic failure that was out.

 Our editors were responsible for most of that episode’s special splendor.
 It might’ve been possible to make that episode into something tasteful and forgettable, but instead, they…I’m just inferring here.
 They were probably hotboxing in the editing room.
 Which isn’t too unlikely since one of them was arrested for possession later.
 Or maybe before.
 I forget.
-We didn’t prepare enough ahead of time to make those montages of blurry zooms up and down an old church, and we didn’t have the time to buy any stock of blue-tinted narrow depth-of-field videos of people walking on cobblestone streets in top hats—but we did have the high-speed corpse footage, and we did have Whitfield’s narration, so they made lemonade.
+We didn’t prepare ahead enough of time to make those montages of various blurry ways to zoom in and up and down an old church, and didn’t have the time to buy any stock of blue-tinted narrow depth-of-field videos of people walking on cobblestone streets in top hats—but we did have the high-speed corpse footage, and we did have Whitfield’s narration, so they made lemonade.
 Horrible, horrible lemonade.
 So when some random person is channel surfing, they see this show called I Should Be Alive, and there’s a well-preserved corpse on the screen, and it doesn’t cut in 1.2 seconds like most TV shows, no music, no gong scraping sound effects, just this corpse staring forward, like it’s the one saying “I should be alive.”
 You wait just a little longer waiting for the point but there is none.
 Once you realize it’s not going to leave, this British voice comes out of nowhere and starts monologuing about Seattle history, completely out of context.
 Then the voice abruptly ends, but the corpse is still there.
 As some people noticed, if you fast forward through the episode if you had TiVo back then or taped it—did people still tape things back then?

 Probably the same people that still do now.